schollz/amen/README.md

 - strobe / tremelo
 - bitcrush
 - vinyl / lofi

-its pretty easy to add more effects (but to keep cpu usage low, they need to be not super intensive).

-in the parameters menu you can also adjust probabilities of the effects for automatically activating.

-- k1 switches to *sampler mode*
-- k2 activates left effect
-- k3 activates right effect
-- e1 switches effects
-- e2/e3 changes effect probabilities
-- OR
-- e2 changes loop start (unquantized)
-- e3 changes loop end (quantized)
-- when stop/start is shown

 **unquantized vs quantized loop lengths**: when you see "stop" and "start" you can change the loop lengths manually with e2 and e3. e2 changes the start position and e3 changes the end position. however, its important to note that when you change e2 you are making fine adjustments without quantizing. conversely, wen you change e3 it will force the loop to now snap to the nearest beat. so if don't want to snap to a beat, set e2 last, or conversely if you do want to snap to a beat, use e3 after adjusting e2. the beat sync will still be quantized in both cases, but it can be interesting to have (or not have) a quantized loop length.